 Reassemble the ACE-RIU

-Slide the black cover onto the board.
+- Slide the black cover on the board.

 ASTi does not require the ACE-RIU to be grounded.
 However, it was designed to accommodate customers with strict grounding policies and requirements.